baka-san/baka-san.github.io/_portfolio/blocjams.md

 There is some other clever logic (such as playing the first song if the play button is clicked in the playbar but no song has been selected) which wasn't discussed here, so please make sure to check out the full code on [GitHub](https://github.com/baka-san/bloc-jams).

+## Concluding Remarks

+While Not Wikipedia employs a lot of great code, there was still so much I wanted to address.
+Here's a list of a few things off the top of my head:

+BlocJams has an overall decent UX.
+A user can play music and utilize many common features found in a music player.
+However, there are still many features which could be added to make the BlocJams UX better.
+Here are a few things:

+- Add player options such as repeat one and repeat all.
+- Use Rails to create a users model.
+- Give users the ability to upload/sync music.
+- Give users the ability to sort by artist and song title in the album view.
+- Give users the ability to make playlists, rate songs, and all the other normal functionality.
+- Fix up a few random bugs in the functionality of the playbar.
+- Use more mobile friendly touch options for the playbar.

 ## Configuration